 Since our inception, we have dedicated most of our resources to the discovery and development of our pre-clinical and clinical product candidates, and we expect to continue to expend substantial resources doing so for the foreseeable future.
 These expenditures will include costs associated with research and development, potential milestone payments and royalties to third parties, manufacturing of product candidates and products approved for sale, conducting pre-clinical experiments and clinical trials and obtaining and maintaining regulatory approvals, as well as commercializing any products later approved for sale.
-During the six months ended June 30, 2020, we incurred \$22.5 million of costs associated with research and development, exclusive of costs incurred by our collaborators in developing our product candidates.
+During the year ended December 31, 2021, we incurred \$75.5 million of costs associated with research and development, exclusive of costs incurred by our collaborators in developing our product candidates.